dboddie-canonical-work/disgorged-docs/debugging-building-snaps.rst

    </h2>

-Snaps are built to run on top of a `base snap <base-snaps.md>`__ runtime.
+Snaps are built to run on top of a :ref:`base snap <base-snaps>` runtime.
 This base is provided by an automatically-installed snap.
 Currently the most widely used core image is based on Ubuntu 22.04 LTS.

 .. raw:: html